 Burma, a Southeast Asian nation today known as Myanmar, is an area marked by richness in mineral resources that has long been the source of the highest-quality rubies.
 Since as early as 600 AD, Burma has been associated with the world’s finest rubies.
 By edict of the King himself, however, the finest stones were never allowed to leave the kingdom.

-Due to increasing political unrest, the country closed itself to the world in 1962, further restricting trade and increasing the rarity of these magnificent stones.
+Due to increasing political unrest, the country closed itself to the world in 1962, further restricting trade and increasing the rarity of this magnificent precious stone.
 Though trade restrictions have since waned, the Burmese mines are all but depleted, and Burma rubies remain among the rarest and most sought after colored gemstones on the market.

 Caring for your Ruby